oborys/webex_roullete/README.md

 ```

-Below you can see some example
+Below you can see some examples.
-You can test to send your using this project (paste your Adaptive Card Payload in this file [cardText.txt](cardText.txt)) or using this Postman collection
+You can test to send your using this project (paste your Adaptive Card Payload in this file [cardText.txt](cardText.txt)) or using this [Postman collection](https://github.com/CiscoDevNet/postman-webex)

 Useful links:
 - [Adaptive buttons and cards designer](https://developer.webex.com/buttons-and-cards-designer)
 - [Use Adaptive cards in Webex Teams](https://developer.webex.com/docs/api/guides/cards)
 - [Docs and Schema Explorer](https://docs.microsoft.com/en-us/adaptive-cards/)

-After sending you can get details using this request
+After sending, you can get details using this request.

-And parse date from user
+And parse the date from the user.

 ### Installation